Switching to a solar pump for livestock wins back an average of 2 days

 “I live in an area where there is lots of outdated windmills that don’t pump enough water to water livestock correctly!” – Brian, NE

 Got a windmill?
-Size a solar pump for the well then ask about our popular Windmill Conversion kit.
+Size a livestock solar water pump for the well then ask about our popular Windmill Conversion kit.

 RPS has a wide range of pump sizes and technologies that can be used pumping from wells, springs, rivers, ditches and ponds.
-Our most popular pumps models for livestock start with just 2 small solar panels, allowing you to add more for more cattle, or deeper wells.
+Our most popular livestock solar pump models start with just 2 small solar panels, allowing you to add more for more cattle, or deeper wells.
 Start sizing pump with head of Cattle »

 When the sun shines on the surface of your solar panels, the movement of electrons generates DC power which is transferred through attached wires to the pump controller.